DVillers77/HTML-AND-CSS-PROJECTS/README.md

 #### 91. BOOTSTRAP PART 12 VIDEO - adding and styling a footer (Step 552)

 This entry documents the final video lesson on the Academy Cinemas website, where a new, styled footer was added.
 The student demonstrated strong problem-solving skills by adapting the lesson's instructions to a more modern and semantic approach.
 They used a compatible Bootstrap example copied via developer tools, implemented a clean Flexbox layout directly on the `<footer>` tag, and made additional changes to improve code validation and accessibility.

+### Learning Journey & Progress

+#### 92. BOOTSTRAP FOOTER CHALLENGE (Step 555)

+This entry documents the completion of the Bootstrap Footer Challenge.
+The student successfully used the Bootstrap grid system to create a multi-section footer.
+Key accomplishments include implementing a responsive layout with `col-md-4` classes, fixing a critical on-page navigation issue for the contact form, and using Bootstrap utility classes like `text-warning` to maintain a consistent color scheme throughout the site.